Curriculum

 Location: OHSU

-Our dedicated Vasculitis Clinic equips you to tackle one of the most complex challenges in rheumatology.
-Here, you'll gain unparalleled experience in diagnosing all forms of vasculitis, honing your skills in evaluating patients with suspected vasculitis, developing a comprehensive differential diagnosis, and learning about the latest diagnostic procedures used to confirm vasculitis.
-You’ll work side by side with faculty in planning a treatment approach for confirmed cases, utilizing both traditional and innovative immune-modulating medications.
-You’ll have a chance to monitor treatment responses, anticipate and manage possible side-effects, and plan maintenance strategies to keep the disease in remission.
+Our dedicated Vasculitis Clinic equips fellows to tackle one of the most complex challenges in rheumatology.
+Here, fellows gain unparalleled experience in diagnosing all forms of vasculitis, honing skills in evaluating patients with suspected vasculitis and mimics, developing a comprehensive differential diagnosis, and learning about the latest diagnostic procedures used to confirm vasculitis.
+Fellows work side by side with faculty in planning a treatment approach for confirmed cases, utilizing both traditional and innovative immune-modulating medications.
+Over the course of six months, fellows have a chance to monitor treatment responses, anticipate and manage possible side-effects, and plan maintenance strategies to keep the disease in remission.

 Level: Senior Fellows